simplifiedcourses/simplifiedcourses.github.io/_posts/2023-02-22-observable-state-in-smart-components.md

 We cleaned up the setters, BehaviorSubjects and part of the `combineLatest` boilerplate but the solution was not perfect yet.

 [In the third article](https://blog.simplified.courses/observable-state-in-angular-ui-components/){:target="_blank"}, we learned how we could leverage ui-component state to clean this up.
-We created an `ObservableState` instance for every ui component that shared the lifecycle of that component.
+We created an `ObservableState` instance for every ui-component that shared the lifecycle of that component.
 Meaning the `ObservableState` instance would be destroyed when its component would get destroyed.
 This gave us some advantages:
 - Automatic cleanups, no more `takeUntil(this.destroy$$)`
 - Less boilerPlate